hfisser/S2.IcebergArea/README.md

 A geopandas GeoDataFrame.
 The GeoDataFrame contains the delineated iceberg and sea ice outlines, reflectance statistics, and the above-waterline area.

 ### Algorithm
+The algorithm separates ice from water via a reflectance threshold in the near-infrared band (B8) provided in reflectance in the 0-1 range:

+$$iceberg = B08 >= 0.12$$

+Connected pixels exceeding the threshold are grouped as ice feature.
+After this initial separation, a random forest classification model predicts whether the individual ice features are icebergs or sea ice floes.
+The model uses reflectance in the blue band (B2) and in the near-infrared (B8) to distinguish icebergs and sea ice.

 ### Background